jsoto007/mov-e-box/README.md

 - Use the `git clone` command followed by pasting the GitHub repo, and press enter.
 - CD (change directory) into the file.
 - Open the file.
-- Run in the terminal `json-server --watch db.json`
+- Run in the terminal `json-server --watch db.json --port 3002` the port lines up with the fetch request in the program.
 - Run  `npm start ` in your terminal to open the page in your internet browser.

 #Technologies